FEED: SECURE // AES-256

 Who This Affects

-The tools built for immigration enforcement are increasingly being used for domestic surveillance — monitoring protesters, tracking vehicles, building dossiers on citizens and non-citizens alike.
-Digital privacy isn't a partisan issue.
-It's a structural one.
+Everyone.
+Commercial surveillance does not check citizenship.
+If your data sits in a broker database, it is accessible.
+If your face exists in a photo online, it is searchable.
+The tools built for immigration enforcement are already being used for domestic surveillance — tracking protesters, building dossiers on citizens and non-citizens alike.
+This is not a partisan issue.
+It is a structural one.